kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/05-write-html-with-jsx.md

 }
 ```

-The second bad option above will generate a `Syntax error: Adjacent JSX elements must be wrapped in an enclosing tag (8:6)`
+* The second bad option above will generate a error similar to: `Syntax error: Adjacent JSX elements must be wrapped in an enclosing tag (8:6)`

-**note** Note how cool our terminal output error is.
-It is very clear and way more user friendly in letting us know about the error than before
+**note** Note how cool our terminal output error is
+* It is very clear and way more user friendly in letting us know about the error than before

+**JSX rule** - Close your tags
-**JSX rule** You must self close your tags
+* You must self close your tags

 ```
 // BAD